AmrMustafa13/AmrMustafa13/README.md

 ## About :

-- Computer Engineering Student at Mansoura University.
+- I'm a computer and control systems engineering student at Mansoura University.
+- I have been working as a front-end web developer for over +3 years.
-- I’m studying web development technologies like JavaScript/TypeScript, Node and React.
+- I’m studying webtechnologies like JavaScript/TypeScript, Node and React.
 - I’m currently learning about Database, Back-End and Algorithms with C++.
-- Future Goals: Contribute more to the community and learn more about new technologies that arise.
+- Future Goals: contribute more to the community and learn more about new technologies that arise.